RuneKR/recruit-react/readme.md

-# Frontend
+# Assignment
 Create a one page application following the LO-FIs given in this assignment.

 We suggest to use create-react-app typescript for your setup.
+Intemediate engineers and above are also expected to complete the [Backend test](https://github.com/runekr/recruit-backend)

 ## LO-FI
 Remember these are LO-FI and should only be treated as such.